sthapitrun/rocky-linux/LoadBalancerNotes.md

 redirects traffic to the remaining online servers.
 When a new server is added to the server group, the load balancer automatically starts to send requests to it.

->> Maximize server throughput and minimize Latency
+>> - Maximize server throughput and minimize Latency
->> handle the requests by scaling the system
+>> - Handle the requests by scaling the system

 A single server has limited resources and limited throughput to accomodate requests from all clients.
 This may cause the server to overload and cause slowness and failure.